mayukhnair/india-election-crime/index.md

 </p>

 <div align="center">
-  <small>Percentage of all candidates re-nominated and successfully re-elected thereafter.
+  <small>Percentage of 2009 LS MPs re-nominated and successfully re-elected thereafter.
 Data:<br>Trivedi Centre for Political Data, Ashoka University</small>
 </div>

 While the impact of criminality is not very significant, data shows that more incumbent criminals retain their seat than their non-criminal peers.